theninthsky/client-side-rendering/README.md

 ## Sitemaps

-In order to make all of our app pages discoverable to search engines, we should create a `sitemap.xml` file which specifies all of our website routes.
+In order to make all of our app pages discoverable to search engines, it is recommended to create a `sitemap.xml` file which specifies all of our website routes.

 Since we already have a centralized _[pages-manifest](src/pages-manifest.js)_ file, we can easily generate a sitemap during build time: